ProGamerGov/captum/captum/optim/README.md

 ![circuits_showcase](https://user-images.githubusercontent.com/10626398/180571535-811fb987-d8c9-496f-9903-db52797930f6.png)

 The information in InceptionV1 model flows from the neuron on the left to the neuron on the right in the forward pass, and the heatmap shows us how they interact.
+By default the heatmap uses shades of red for excitation, and shades of blue for inhibition.

 Docs
 -----------------